adityakakarla/adityakakarla/README.md

 I'm currently working on using LLMs to automate bioinformatics data pipelines at UCSD Med School's Mesirov Lab.

-**Projects**
-1. I co-built CallToChange, a CO2 emissions logger (Python library + Next.js web app) for AI devs.
-Won 1st place in the "green" track at LA Hacks.
-2. I also built ucsdGPT, a RAG app used 2000+ times by UCSD students.

 **Technical Experience**
 1. Software Engineer Intern at Mesirov Lab (Sep 2024—Present)
 2. Defense Tech Fellow at Palantir (Dec 2024—Feb 2024)